When you are in denial that the seasons are changing, enjoy a little taste of summer with Grilled Chicken Corn Chowder.

 - After grilling the corn, cut the kernels off the cob.
 Reserve the cobs for later.

 - In the stockpot over medium heat, add the butter.
 When melted, add the celery and leeks.
+Add 1 teaspoon of kosher salt and ¼ teaspoon of ground black pepper.
 Saute the vegetables for about 5 minutes until the leeks have softened and the celery is still green.

 - Sprinkle flour over the vegetables and stir to combine.
 You are making a roux at this point.
 Continue to stir for about 4 minutes.
 If the flour starts to turn brown, take off the heat.